When you launch a new website or publish fresh content, the last thing you want is to wait days—or even weeks—for Google to notice it.

 3.3 Use Instant Indexing

-To use this feature, install and activate Instant Indexing for Google plugin on your site.
+To use this feature, install and activate the Instant Indexing for Google plugin on your site.
 Once done, navigate to Rank Math SEO → Instant Indexing → Console, add the URLs you want to index, and click the Send to API button, as shown below.

+This tells the supported search engines to crawl your content immediately, instead of waiting for them to discover it on their own.
 You can also use IndexNow to submit your URLs to the search engines instantly.

 3.4 Monitor Your Indexing Status